General advice on Seed Sowing (more details in Polytunnel diary)

 Just a word on using loo roll middles as pictured above.
 I find these brilliant for long rooted things like very early carrots and parsnips because they can be planted out intact as they are - completely avoiding root disturbance - but I don't find them quite as good for other things like lettuce or other leafy crops which have a fine root ball - I think this is because the cardboard rolls are so high in carbon - which needs nitrogen to break down naturally - so it tends to rob this from the surrounding soil or compost as it does so - and also possibly any young plant that is growing in them.

 The other thing to remember about using cardboard tubes like loo roll middles is that they MUST be planted with the cardboard of the loo roll BELOW soil level - if exposed to the air they will act like a wick, drying out and shrinking - evaporating moisture from around the young plants ans fine roots with possibly disastrous results!
 The same goes for using paper pots.
-I get a lot of questions about this from people who have tried i and had disappointing results - but I've never seen anyone mentioning the danger of this happening.
-I know it does take a little extra compost sowing this way, but sowing into modules also means I don't waste expensive seed - which more than balances out the small cost of the extra compost used.
+I get a lot of questions about this from people who have tried i and had disappointing results - but I've never seen anyone else mention the danger of this happening.
+I know it does take a little extra compost sowing this way, but sowing into modules also means I don't waste expensive seed - which more than balances out the small cost of any extra compost used.
 It also means I have larger plants ready to go without losses to slugs.
 That again also means that I can plan the use of space much better - planting out neat, attractive-looking rows, instead of perhaps having unsightly gaps!
-I really love that kind of instant potager gardening.
+I really love that kind of 'instant potager gardening'.
 It's very satisfying to stand back and look at the results!
+It's a bit like 'Planting by numbers'!

 The importance of using a good peat-free seed compost